objectionary/lints/src/main/resources/org/eolang/motives/critical/void-attributes-not-higher-than-other.md

 # Void attributes `∅` not higher than other

-In [XMIR], all void attributes must be placed on top of other non-void attributes.
+In [XMIR], all void attributes must be placed above non-void attributes.

 Incorrect: